muhammad3245/discord-mod-not/README.md

-# discord-mod-not
+# Discord Moderation Bot
 This is a discord Moderation Bot, free.
-Customize how'd you like
+Customize how'd you like.
+Please credit the original owner.